Altinn/altinn-notifications/README.md

 In a terminal navigate to the root of this repository and run command `podman compose -f setup-kafka.yml up -d`

-Kafdrop is not available at http://localhost:9000.
+Kafdrop is now available at http://localhost:9000.

 ### Running the application with .NET